gszathmari/node-restify-coffee-boilerplate/README.md

 $ npm run build
 ```

-This will create an `app/` directory with the matching JavaScript files
+This will compile CoffeeScript to JavaScript into the `lib/` directory

 ## Documentation